 Did you know that all students are required to maintain Satisfactory Academic Progress (SAP)?
 In addition to maintaining the basic eligibility that allows you to get financial aid, regulations require that students meet specific Satisfactory Academic Progress requirements.
-Even if you are not currently receiving financial aid, it important to be familiar with Santa Rosa Junior College's Satisfactory Academic Progress by taking a few moments to learn about SAP and be aware of how it can affect you.
+Even if you are not currently receiving financial aid, it is important to be familiar with Santa Rosa Junior College's Satisfactory Academic Progress by taking a few moments to learn about SAP and be aware of how it can affect you.
 Click here for a video presentation about the SAP Policy here at SRJC.

 How do I meet SAP requirements?